ParabYash/Data-Analysis-Projects-/README.md

 ## Objectives
 The main objectives of this project are to:

+Data Cleaning:

-- Clean the Data: Handle missing values, correct inconsistencies, and standardize formats.
+- Handle missing values, correct inconsistencies, and standardize formats.
-- Prepare for Analysis: Structure the data in a way that is suitable for analysis and visualization.
+- Ensure the data is accurate and ready for analysis.

-- Ensure Accuracy: Verify the accuracy of the data through validation checks.
+Exploratory Data Analysis (EDA):

+- Analyze the cleaned dataset to identify trends and insights.
+- Perform various SQL queries to understand the extent and impact of layoffs.

 ## Methodology
-The data cleaning process involves the following steps:
+The project involves the following steps:

+Data Cleaning

 - Data Import: Load the dataset from the CSV file.
 - Data Inspection: Examine the data to understand its structure and identify any issues.